-Or read more about TLS support in Chromium here.
+Read more about TLS support in Chromium on our TLS education page.

-Because users tend not to understand the concept of the origin, but do tend to understand the concept of the hostname, we'd like to simplify origin names when we can.
+Because people (including developers!) tend not to understand the concept of the origin, but do tend to understand the concept of the hostname, we'd like to simplify origin names when we can.
 Ideally we could reduce the origin name to just the much more understandable hostname.
-For example, we could elide the scheme or replace it with a meaningful icon, if doing so did not stop users from understanding whether or not an origin is authenticated.
+For example, we could elide the scheme or replace it with a meaningful icon, if doing so did not prevent people from understanding whether or not an origin is authenticated.
 And if the port is the default port for the given scheme, we can elide it, too.

 If the feature or behavior we are trying to protect is available only on authenticated origins — which we strongly suggest — you could leave off the scheme or the icon.
-Otherwise, it might be better to highlight the non-authenticated nature of the origin when surfacing it to users.
+Otherwise, it might be better to highlight the non-authenticated nature of the origin when presenting it.